RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2022-10-29-RLStudio_cartpole_algorithms_comparison.md

 Note that the actions taken by the agent have an intensity of 10.

-# DQN Vs DDPG comparison

-TODO

-## CONCLUSIONS
+## CONCLUSION

-We showed that when a wide possible actions and states are encountered, a DRL algorithm is more adequate.
+We showed that when a wide possible actions and states are encountered, a DRL algorithm is much more adequate

-Additionally, if we use a  TODO (discrete Vs continuous algorithm)